-Risk Area Internal Audit Plan - Key Control Activities In Place (Yes) Not in Place (No) Comments Page 4 used and exceptions are approved and documented.
-1000 1 number via purchase requisition. j) Period -end procedures exist to detect and account for Yes Outstanding position at year end are reviewed and unprocessed goods/service receipts. those not required are purged. k) Personnel receiving goods do not perform any accounting Yes Goods normally received at depot or on work site functions.
-1.1 if a construction job.
+Risk Area Internal Audit Plan - Key Control Activities In Place Not in Comments Page 4 (Yes) Place (No) used and exceptions are approved and documented. number via purchase requisition. j) Period -end procedures exist to detect and account for Yes Outstanding position at year end are reviewed and unprocessed goods/service receipts. those not required are purged. k) Personnel receiving goods do not perform any accounting Yes Goods normally received at depot or on work site functions. if a construction job.
 Goods received note signed.
-I) An aged accounts payable listing is reconciled to general Yes A report to Council is prepared at each month end. ledger each month and exceptions investigated by and the second of the second se management. m) Aged report of open orders is reviewed each month and Yes old/unusual items are investigated.
-1.00 n) Unit prices on invoices received are checked against price Yes lists, quotes or approved purchase orders.
-Invoices are 1.1 checked for correct calculations, discounts, taxes and freight before payment.
-1.000 and the second o) System has checks to prevent duplicate payments on the Yes One copy of order is matched to invoice same order. p) A list of accounts for payment is prepared in line with the Yes legislation and authorised by council or a person with delegated authority before cheques are signed or EFT is authorised. q) Signing officers examine supporting documentation to Yes Two officers each time. payments and document approval. r) All cheques must be made out to authorised vendors and Yes Endorsed please pay cash for petty cash and till cannot be made out to cash.
-1.0 floats s) A reconciliation of the accounts payable sub ledger to the Yes general journal is prepared monthly and approved by management.
-I and the second t) Suppliers' statements are reconciled to accounts payable No Only done in May and June before year end other monthly and reviewed by management.
-1.1 1.1 months if a statement is received by AP staff. u) Procedures exist to ensure payments are recorded in the Yes correct period.
+I) An aged accounts payable listing is reconciled to general Yes A report to Council is prepared at each month end. ledger each month and exceptions investigated by management, m) Aged report of open orders is reviewed each month and Yes old/unusual items are investigated.
+1 1000 n) Unit prices on invoices received are checked against price Yes lists, quotes or approved purchase orders.
+Invoices are checked for correct calculations, discounts, taxes and freight before payment. o) System has checks to prevent duplicate payments on the Yes One copy of order is matched to invoice same order. p) A list of accounts for payment is prepared in line with the Yes legislation and authorised by council or a person with delegated authority before cheques are signed or EFT is authorised. q) Signing officers examine supporting documentation to Yes Two officers each time. payments and document approval. r) All cheques must be made out to authorised vendors and Yes Endorsed please pay cash for petty cash and till cannot be made out to cash. floats s) A reconciliation of the accounts payable sub ledger to the Yes general journal is prepared monthly and approved by management.
+He the state of the second state of the second state of t) Suppliers' statements are reconciled to accounts payable No Only done in May and June before year end other monthly and reviewed by management.
+11.75 months if a statement is received by AP staff. u) Procedures exist to ensure payments are recorded in the Yes Total Carlo March Control Control correct period.

-Risk Area Internal Audit Plan - Key Control Activities In Place (Yes) Not in Place (No) Comments Page 5 Procedures exist to ensure all bank accounts and signatories are authorised by council.
-Yes Through powers conferred on the CEO and delegations. w) The accounting policy for when goods should be capitalised is documented and clearly understood by accounting personnel.
-Yes Still an ongoing process.
-Management regularly compares actual purchases (costs and expenses) to budgetd purchases and investigates and documents variances.
+Risk Area Internal Audit Plan - Key Control Activities In Place (Yes) Not in Place (No Comments Page 5 v) Procedures exist to ensure all bank accounts and signatories are authorised by council.
+Yes Through powers conferred on the CEO and delegations. d w) The accounting policy for when goods should be capitalised is documented and clearly understood by accounting personnel.
+Yes Still an ongoing process. x) Management regularly compares actual purchases (costs and expenses) to budgetd purchases and investigates and documents variances.
 Yes Monthly and during budget reviews y) management follows up creditors queries on a timely basis.
-Yes All and a second se z) Management addresses the reasons for debit balances on creditors accounts on a timely basis.
+Yes.
+A CONTRACTOR OF THE CONTRACTOR Management addresses the reasons for debit balances on creditors accounts on a timely basis.
 Yes Monthly review